Allyson Inez Ford, MA, LPCC (she/her)

 About Allyson:

-Ever since I was young, I knew I wanted to get into a career path that would make a difference in people’s lives.
-I grew up watching several family members struggle with mental illness including substance use disorder, anxiety and depression.
-Then, in my late teens I developed a life threatening eating disorder.
-Little did I know I was also struggling with a lifelong battle of OCD- I wasn’t aware until much later in life due to stigma and misconceptions about OCD.
-After going through my own recovery, I became even more determined to help others as I experienced first hand how life changing and incredibly hard recovery is.
+After going through my own recovery (which was years long, brutally hard and yet deeply rewarding), I became even more determined to help others as I experienced first hand how life changing and utterly terrifying recovery is.
 I also realized how much stigma there is around mental health and how many barriers to quality care exist within the treatment industry.
-It is my mission to change this.
+It is my mission to do what I can, to change this.
 I never want my clients to feel as alone as I did- and I certainly don’t want anyone to suffer in silence as long as I did.

 My therapeutic approach is rooted in a psychodynamic, feminist and relational style.
 My clients describe me as warm, caring, genuine and relatable.
 I often use techniques from IFS, ACT, Psychodynamic Therapy, I-CBT and ERP (for OCD) when requested.
 I also practice harm reduction for Eating Disorders and offer Ketamine Assisted Psychotherapy.
-What I love about both of these techniques is they honor your agency, wisdom and self trust.
-A quote that sums up how I view the mechanism of change in therapy is: “Until you make the unconscious conscious, it will direct your life and you will call it fate” -Carl Jung.
+What I love about all of these techniques is they honor your agency, wisdom and self trust.
+Self trust and returning home to yourself is an essential part of healing.
+Another foundation of healing is the quality of the therapeutic relationship.
+We experience trauma in relationships, and we also heal in relationship.
+Therapy can provide a secure attachment, which becomes the foundation of a healthy sense of self.
+The goal is also to begin building secure attachments in your everyday life.

 I truly care for all of my clients, and work diligently to help them recover and reclaim agency over their lives.
 There are few greater joys for me than watching a client find healing and personal freedom.
 This work is so meaningful to me and I am honored to be considered a part of your healing journey.